haifangong/UCL-GLGNN/README.md

 # UCL-GLGNN
+# Important: This code is for review only.
 UCL-GLGNN is a computational biology tool to predict the changes in thermodynamic stability of protein structure upon point mutations with **Siamese Graph Attention Network**.
 ThermoGNN constructs the residue interaction network around the mutation site, and model on the impact of point mutation on the interactions among the neighborhood residues.